The best SD cards for Switch for 2023

 Does the Nintendo Switch need an SD card?

-You might not need an SD Card for your Nintendo Switch immediately, especially if it's not your primary console, but if you plan on downloading some of the biggest titles you will undoubtedly run out of space eventually.
+You might not need an SD Card for your Nintendo Switch immediately but if you plan on downloading some of the biggest titles you will undoubtedly run out of space.
 It's best to purchase an SD Card, even if it's one of the smaller sizes, just to make sure you're not caught short when a big title drops.

 What is the best brand of SD card for Nintendo Switch?

-Although it doesn't matter which SD card you pick for your console, we tend to rely on brands like Kingston, SanDisk, and Micro Center for our top picks.
-They may run a little more expensive, especially the Nintendo-branded SanDisk SD cards, but you're guaranteed a high-quality product.
+Although it doesn't technically matter which SD card you choose for your console, we tend to rely on well-known brands like Kingston, SanDisk, and Micro Center for our top picks.
+Cheaper cards run the risk of inadequate performance or shoddy build quality.

 With contributions from